-- 0 percent on transfers to a surviving spouse or to a parent from a child aged 21 or younger; - 4.5 percent on transfers to direct descendants and lineal heirs; - 12 percent on transfers to siblings; and - 15 percent on transfers to other heirs, except charitable organizations, exempt institutions and government entities exempt from tax.
-Tax rates for dates of death prior to July 1, 2000 can be found by visiting www.revenue.pa.gov.
+- O percent on transfers to a surviving spouse or to a parent from a child age 21 or younger.
+For dates of death on or after Jan.
+1 2020, transfers to or for the use of a child, age 21 or younger from a natural or adoptive parent or stepparent of the child are subject to a zero tax rate. - 4.5 percent on transfers to direct descendants and lineal heirs - 12 percent on transfers to siblings - 15 percent on transfers to other heirs, except charitable organizations, exempt institutions, and government entities exempt from tax

+Tax rates for dates of death prior to July 1, 2000 can be found at revenue.pa.gov.